20th anniversary of the world premiere performance of Penderecki’s Credo

 Be sure to see:

-- late-renaissance tomb of Spytek Jordan in northern aisle
+- late-renaissance tomb of Spytek Jordan in southern aisle

 - spacious cloisters with 15th and 16th-century paintings and epitaphs